-Two Harbors Investment Corp. is a Maryland corporation focused on investing in, financing and managing Agency residential mortgage-backed securities, or Agency RMBS, mortgage servicing rights, or MSR, and other financial assets, which we collectively refer to as our target assets.
-We operate as a real estate investment trust, or REIT, as defined under the Internal Revenue Code of 1986, as amended, or the Code.
+Two Harbors Investment Corp. is a Maryland corporation founded in 2009 that invests in, finances and manages mortgage servicing rights, or MSR, Agency residential mortgage-backed securities, or Agency RMBS, and, through our operational platform, RoundPoint Mortgage Servicing LLC, or RoundPoint, is one of the largest servicers of conventional loans in the country.
+We are structured as an internally-managed real estate investment trust, or REIT, and our common stock is listed on the New York Stock Exchange, or NYSE, under the symbol "TWO".
 The terms "Two Harbors," "we," "our," "us" and the "company" refer to Two Harbors Investment Corp. and its subsidiaries as a consolidated entity.